New ebooks From Canadian Indies

 About the Authors

-Danakas, John
+John Danakas

 JOHN DANAKAS is the author of four children's novels, all published by Lorimer.
 Hockey Night in Transcona was an Ontario Silver Birch Award finalist.
 Curve Ball, Lizzie's Soccer Showdown, and Hockey Heroes are all Canadian Children's Book Centre "Our Choice" selections.